 - Improving overall quality by incorporating feedback into design iterations before finalizing the product or service.

-Here is a step-by-step guide on how to do pilot testing like a professional:
+Here is a step-by-step guide on how to do this testing like a professional:

 - Step one involves identifying your target audience and selecting a sample size that accurately represents them.